AdrianAntico/AutoQuant/README.md

 <img src="Images/AutoNLS_Image.png" align="center" width="400" />

-<code>AutoNLS()</code> is an automated nonlinear regression modeling.
-This function automatically finds the best model fit from the suite of models below and merges predictions to source data file.
-Great for forecasting growth over time or estimating single variable nonlinear functions.
+<code>AutoNLS()</code> is an automated nonlinear regression modeling function.
+This function automatically finds the best model fit from the set of models listed below and merges predictions to source data file.
+Great for forecasting growth (extrapolation) when domain knowledge can guide model selection.
 * Models included:
   * Asymptotic
   * Asymptotic through origin